xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 2. Prioritize the selected ones by moving them up and down.

-### Override in Object view
+### Override in Object's view

-In an Object view, you can decide the default Selection Method for detecting that object during execution.
+In an Object's view, you can decide the default Selection Method for detecting that object during execution.
 This configuration overrides the global setting in a project.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/self-healing/override.png">